-The Birth cohort tables for infant deaths present data on infant deaths for those babies that were born in a reference year and died before their first birthday.
-The tables also provide data by some of the risk factors affecting infant deaths derived from linking the death to the corresponding birth registration record.
+Infant mortality (birth cohort) tables present data on infant deaths for those babies that were born in a reference year and died before their first birthday.
+The tables also provide data by some of the risk factors affecting infant deaths derived from linking the death to the corresponding birth registration record and birth notification.

 More information about the certification and registration of childhood and infant deaths can be found in the User guide to child mortality statistics.
 More general information on the collection, production and quality of mortality data is available in the User guide to mortality statistics.
 Additional information on the collection and quality of data for births can be found in the User guide to birth statistics.

 About the output

 How the output is created

 Validation and quality assurance

 Coherence and comparability